Two very different views — medical homes and our doctors

 “Medical home” is such a nice-sounding term...

-Marketing of medical homes has gone into high gear, with even a new marketing communication publication just launched to track its progress for healthcare businesses and stakeholders, and provide marketing copy to “guide healthcare organizations towards clinical excellence.”
+Marketing of medical homes has gone into high gear, though, with even a new marketing communication publication just launched to track its progress for healthcare businesses and stakeholders, and provide marketing copy to “guide healthcare organizations towards clinical excellence.”

 Journalists are uncritically reporting medical homes in glowing terms as the wave of the future.
 For example, this weekend, readers of the Daily Courier in Prescott, Arizona, read that the medical home model “treats the whole person:”